tangentmonger/colourstealingcloak/README.md

 Script
 ------

-Alice, wearing the cloak (which is twinkling white) Bob, wearing a blue hat
+_Alice, wearing the cloak (which is twinkling white)_

+_Bob, wearing a blue hat_

 Alice, looking at Bob's hat: “Oh, I like your hat!
 It’s a lovely shade of blue!”

 Bob: "Oh, thank you!"

-Alice, looking Bob straight in the eye: “Such a lovely colour!
-I’m going to steal your colour!!!”
+Alice, looking Bob straight in the eye: “Such a lovely colour! _I’m going to steal your colour!!!_”

 Bob: "???!!"

-*Alice points to Bob's hat and presses the 'sense' button with her thumb.
-The cloak changes colour to match Bob's hat
+_Alice points to Bob's hat and presses the 'sense' button with her thumb.
+The cloak changes colour to match Bob's hat_

 Bob: <mind blown>

 Demo